-Pledges Receivable
+Pledges and Grants Receivable

-Pledges receivable are unconditional promises to give that are recognized as contributions when the promise is received.
-Pledges receivable that are expected to be collected in less than one year are reported at net realizable value.
-Pledges that are expected to be collected in more than one year are recorded at fair value at the date of the promise and are computed using a present value discount for anticipated cash flows.
+Pledges and grants receivable are unconditional promises to give that are recognized as contributions when the promise is received.
+Pledges and grants receivable that are expected to be collected in less than one year are reported at net realizable value.
+Pledges and grants that are expected to be collected in more than one year are recorded at fair value at the date of the promise and are computed using a present value discount for anticipated cash flows.
 Amortization of the present value discount is recognized as additional contribution revenue.
-As of June 30, 2022, pledges receivable are collectible within one year.
+As of June 30, 2023 and 2022, pledges receivable were collectible within one year.

-The Organization provides allowances for uncollectible pledges equal to the estimated collection losses that may be incurred in the collection of pledges.
-The estimated losses are based on historical collection experience and review of the current state of existing pledges.
+The Organization provides allowances for uncollectible pledges equal to the estimated collection losses that may be incurred in the collection of pledges and grants.
+The estimated losses are based on historical collection experience and review of the current state of existing pledges and grants.